dhellmann/pymotw-3/source/imaplib/index.rst

 Example Configuration
 =====================

-The example account has several in a hierarchy:
+The example account has several mailboxes in a hierarchy:

 - INBOX
 - Deleted Messages